litong01/esinstall/README.md

 logical2physical node section defines the mappings between logical and physical node.
 These logical nodes are master node, kibana node and couple data nodes.
 Master and kibana map to physical node node01 and datanode01 and datanode02 map to node02 and node03 respectively.
+The synchfolder indicates that folder relative to the root esbin will be also synched to logical master and data nodes.
+This is to avoid synch files onto a physical node multiple times.

 Prepare your nodes accordingly then run the following two commands to deploy